 A clutter-free home is a happy home.
 At least, that’s what proponents of the minimalist movement believe.
 Many think this method of living is just a fad, but those who have adopted this way of living know otherwise.

 From workspaces to restaurants to family homes, the influence of the minimalist design movement can be seen around the world.
 Minimalist design is focused on simplicity, quality, and stripping things down to their most raw and natural form.
 But the meaning is much deeper than simply aesthetics.
+Check out our top 10 minimalist kitchen cabinet design ideas.

 So What is Minimalism?